-At the close of the polls, the Poll Manager of each voting precinct shall take the envelopes containing the absentee ballots and announce the name, address, and precinct of each.
-The Poll Managers shall carefully examine the absentee ballot envelope and absentee ballot application to ensure each is valid and properly executed.
+At the opening of the polls, in the office of the Municipal Clerk, the Resolution Board shall take the envelopes containing the absentee ballots and announce the name, address, and precinct of each.
+The Resolution Board shall carefully examine the absentee ballot envelope and absentee ballot application to ensure each is valid and properly executed.
 This process includes: